bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 A tenant is identified by an id, which is used to log in and to retrieve the tenant.
 A tenant also has a name.
 You can use the tenant name to retrieve the tenant id.

-### Bonita BPM Portal
+### Bonita Portal

-In order to access Bonita BPM Portal desktop and mobile application, add the parameter `tenant=TENANT_ID` (where TENANT\_ID is the tenant identifier) in the URL before you login.
+In order to access Bonita Portal desktop and mobile application, add the parameter `tenant=TENANT_ID` (where TENANT\_ID is the tenant identifier) in the URL before you login.

-Example for Bonita BPM Portal desktop version and tenant 2:
+Example for Bonita Portal desktop version and tenant 2:
 `http://localhost:8080/bonita/login.jsp?tenant=2`

-Example for Bonita BPM Portal mobile version and tenant 2:
+Example for Bonita Portal mobile version and tenant 2:
 `http://localhost:8080/bonita/mobile/?tenant=2`

 ### Bonita APIs